yegor256/blog/_drafts/_tasking.md

   * **Fire-fighting**.
     When the speed of delivery is the most important concern, micro-tasking doesn't work for us.
-The overhead for tasks dispatching and specifying is taking too much time.
+The overhead for dispatching and specifying tasks was taking too much time.
 When something is really urgent, we have to do the traditional macro-tasking and just "make it work."
-Then we are getting back to micro-tasking.
+Then we get back to micro-tasking.

-Everything else, including programming, unit testing, manual testing, performance/load testing, integration testing, deployment, code review, documentation, and even training can and must be managed via micro tasks.
+Everything else, including programming, unit testing, manual testing, performance/load testing, integration testing, deployment, code review, documentation, and even training, can and must be managed via micro tasks.

 ## What benefits do we get?

 The most important benefit of micro-tasking is that the project becomes more manageable, as was mentioned above.
-Here is a more detailed break down of it:
+Here is a more detailed break
+down:

   * **Money works**.
     When tasks are very small, we can use good old dollar bills to motivate programmers.
-We can literally throw away [all other]({% pst 2015/mar/2015-03-02-team-morale-myths-and-reality %})
+We can throw away literally [all other]({% pst 2015/mar/2015-03-02-team-morale-myths-and-reality %})
     instruments.

   * **We pay less**.
-    We seriously lower our expensenses, while hourly rates of our programmers are
+    We seriously lower our expensenses, even though hourly rates of our programmers are
     [higher]({% pst 2014/oct/2014-10-29-how-much-do-you-cost %})
     than many other projects can afford.
 I did a more or less [detailed analysis]({% pst 2014/apr/2014-04-11-cost-of-loc %})
-    a few years ago, which demonstrated that our project were 30 (!) times more cost efficient than a traditional one.
+    a few years ago, which demonstrated that our projects were 30 (!) times more cost efficient than traditional ones.

   * **Movitation is high**.
-    Despite a very common sterotype that small and isolated tasks demotivate their performers, we see quite the opposite reaction: programmers are excited when it finally become possible to work within well-defined and explicit borders, independently, and in isolation.
+    Despite a very common stereotype that small and isolated tasks demotivate their performers, we see quite the opposite reaction: programmers are excited when it finally becomes possible to work within well-defined and explicit boundaries, independently, and in isolation.
 Not all of them, though.
     My personal observation is: only 25% of them can understand and enjoy micro-tasking.
 Others are either not professional enough or spoiled by [office slavery]({% pst 2015/oct/2015-10-06-how-to-be-good-office-slave %}),
-    where it's possible to do almost nothing and stay very respected and rewarded.
+    where it's possible to do almost nothing and stay very respected and well rewarded.

   * **Turnover is not painful**.
     To make micro-tasking possible the management has to learn how to specify them: explicitly, unambiguously, and fast.
-When such a high level of transparency, formality, and agility (at the same time) is achieved, the project becomes less depending on [experts]({% pst 2015/dec/2015-12-29-turnover-is-good-for-maintainability %}).
+When such a high level of transparency, formality, and agility (at the same time) is achieved, the project becomes less dependent on [experts]({% pst 2015/dec/2015-12-29-turnover-is-good-for-maintainability %}).
     We lose the fear of losing people, because almost everything we need to know about the project is inside our task tracking system and project documentation.

   * **Easier to parallel**.
-    Smaller tasks are easier to delegate to a bigger amount of programmers.
+    Smaller tasks are easier to delegate to a larger amount of programmers.
     In some projects we sometimes have over 40 programmers at the same time, while the amount of tasks is relatively small (up to 200).